Anant-083/Automata-Visualizer/README.md

 # ⚙️ Automata Visualizer

-> **The world's first AI-powered automata diagram generator from natural language.**
+> **One of the most complete AI-powered automata visualizers — supporting all 9 automata types from natural language descriptions.**

 🔗 **Live Demo:** https://automata-visualizer.onrender.com